 “If you have a traditional fiberfill pillow, fold it in half and place a book on top of it,” says Lexie Sachs, textiles analyst in the Good Housekeeping Institute.
 “If it springs back to shape, it’s still good.
 But if it stays folded in half, it’s time for a new one.”
 Memory foam pillows that are crumbly or no longer hold their shape also need to go.

-The most important reason to dump an aged pillow is because of dust mites — the microscopic, creepy looking little bugs (see pictures) that take up residence in bedding and rapidly multiply in homes, especially when the humidity is high.
+The most important reason to dump an aged pillow is because of dust mites — the microscopic, creepy-looking little bugs that take up residence in bedding and rapidly multiply in homes, especially when the humidity is high.

 Dust mites don’t bite.
 The problem is the accumulation of their waste and carcasses.
 Many people are allergic to a substance in dust-mite waste that can cause rashes, asthma and sinusitis.
-If you’re allergic to dust mites, you can buy protective pillow covers made of tightly woven material (found in bedding stores and online) for your new pillows.
+If you’re allergic to dust mites, you can buy protective pillow covers made of tightly woven material.
+They are found in bedding stores and online.

-Need more reasons to trade your old pillows for new ones?
 Mold, mildew and fungus also build up in pillows.
-Not what you want to plant your face on night after night.
+That is not what you want to plant your face on night after night.

 As for cost, don’t feel you must spend big bucks.
 “Price isn’t necessarily an indicator of performance,” according to Consumer Reports.
 Take your time shopping, trying out a variety of types, shapes and sizes of pillows in your price range.

 - Compare pillows for firmness: Put each on a flat surface and press with your palm until the pillow is squeezed to about half its original thickness.
 The harder you have to press, the firmer the pillow will be for sleeping.